 Note that Excel will sum numeric information even when it doesn't make sense.

-The sum of one student's test scores night be something you want to know.
-Or the some of some costs.
+The sum of one student's test scores might be something you want to know, Or the sum of some costs.

 However, the sum of date values probably isn't something you need to know.

-Finally, not that you can display more than one type of data at the same time.
-For example, I can set the status bar to show count, sum, and average and this information will appear whenever I make a selection.
+Finally, note that you can display more than one type of data at the same time.
+For example, I can set the status bar to show Count, Sum, and Average and all three of these calculations will appear whenever I make a selection.